mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 enables such a transition.
 (I rarely obsessively problem solve these days, so I haven't yet had a chance to see this happen.)
-And I do wonder if there are types of question I can ask that will help me get more fully to the deepy-internalized state.
+And I do wonder if there are types of question I can ask that will help me get more fully to the deeply-internalized state.
 What seems to be lacking is a really strongly-felt internalization of the meaning of answers like that shown above: